quaepoena/MA-redirect/README.md

 that were to happen, though, any customizations you've made will be lost.
 Therefore I recommend turning off automatic updates.
 If you need to pull down an update, be sure to save your customizations first.
-(Yes, a solution could be made to the redirect values, check versioning information, and prompt/inform the user about potential conflicts, but I don't want to add that functionality.)
+(Yes, a solution could be made to store the redirect values, check versioning information, and prompt/inform the user about potential conflicts, but I don't want to add that functionality.)

 ## What if I want to see all the bands with "Death" in the name?